as “the Prince”

 In truth it was a miserable age that opiated America; an age that filled

 the valleys and made the mountains low — for the coming of the Flower

 Child who littered it with filth.
 It was Woodstock after the rain

-and the music stopped: a wasteland of plastic trash, condoms and roach clips.
+and the music stopped: a wasteland of plastic trash, condoms and roach

-into Vatican II
+The Segue into Vatican

 Same time, same culture, same euphoria, same mantra against inhibition, same

 contempt for authority, same disdain for absolutes.
 It was the time

 to experiment with society, with minds, and — most sadly — with

 souls.
 While students occupied the chancellor’s office at the university,

 “liberated” Catholic theologians, together with Avant-guard bishops

 and their ecumenically requisite Protestant advisors occupied the Vatican.